 You should also make sure that rooms are well ventilated when an appliance is used and fit a suitable CO alarm.

 Statistics show that homes in Northern Ireland are at a high risk from fires of an electrical origin.
-In 2013-14, electrical-related fires accounted for over 65% of all accidental fires.

 - fit a smoke alarm and check the batteries regularly